Financial-Times/origami/apps/for-everyone-website/src/content/docs/about/what-is-new.md

 ![JSX template autocompletion](/assets/images/new/vs-code-2.png)

-As of 2022, 109 FT Github projects included custom JSX templates for Origami components.
+As of 2022, 109 FT GitHub projects included custom JSX templates for Origami components.
 Likely this has grown with React use at the FT.
 Now we have a central source for templates we can stop repeating that work going forward.

 ## Wrap-up

 Origami v3 (o3) marks a big step forward in how we approach design and development.
 It introduces design guidelines and Figma libraries that ensure all components are used correctly and consistently, which helps improve the usability of our websites and apps.

 These tools boost the efficiency of designer and developer workflows.
-It does this by reducing frustrating barriers; freeing time to focus on key product differentiators rather than reinventing the wheel; and by allowing both to communicate intent whilst collaborating.
+It does this by reducing frustrating barriers: freeing time to focus on key product differentiators rather than reinventing the wheel, and by allowing both to communicate intent whilst collaborating.
 Best of all, we can scale these to further brands.

 This means we can roll out new products and features more swiftly, more thoughtfully, and with fewer errors.
 Together, o3 enhancements aim to significantly improve the experience for our readers.